Obasteve/covid19dataanalysis/README.md

 More analyses were conducted with by usimg the vulnerability index and the top 10 confirmed cases.
 I determine the effect of the Pandemic on the economy. by compare the Real GDP value Pre-COVID-19 with Real GDP in 2020.
 Pandas melt was used to generate a new datframe to plot the barplot.
-                             STEP 9
-Using axhline, draw a horizontal line through the graph at the value of Q2 2020.
-Write out your observation
-Note: Do not limit your analysis to the provided TODOs.
-Perform more analyses e.g Check for more external dataset
-Ask more questions & find the right answers by exploring the data